carpio701021/magento-gcloud-kubernetes/README.md

 - Create schema and user with privileges into the database.
 Save the details.

+- Enable the 'Private IP' option of your database on the Gcloud console and choose your VPC.

 - Configure Kubernetes to use the GC Kubernetes installation as described [here](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl).

 - Configure the environment variables on kubernetes files:
     - On `kubernetes/02_rabbit-service.yaml` file, configure the Rabbit address
     - On `kubernetes/03_elasticsearch-service.yaml` file, configure the Elastic search address
-    - On `kubernetes/06_phpfpm-deployment.yaml` file, configure the environment values (`env` section) with the desired values (and values obtained on previous steps from servers and database instance).
+    - On `kubernetes/07_phpfpm-deployment.yaml` file, configure the environment values (`env` section) with the desired values (and values obtained on previous steps from servers and database instance).
-    - On `kubernetes/08_nginx-deployment.yaml` file,

 - Run Kubernetes files one by one.
 Wait after each service/deployment/volume is ready to run the next.
 You can verify with the command `kubectl get all` to show if it is running.